dantan0/ADT/README.md

-# Algorithm & Data Structures
+# Algorithms & Data Structures
 All codes are programmed in C++ in an object-oriented manner along with test cases.
 The following provides a short description of each lab.

 - lab 0 involves creating a simple music playlist program.